 Do coral beads have symbolic meaning?

-Yes.
-In many communities, coral beads symbolize power, ancestry, protection, and cultural identity.
+They symbolize power, ancestry, protection, and cultural identity in many communities.

 Cultural Significance in Modern Society

-In modern Nigeria, coral beads remain visible in both traditional and contemporary cultural contexts.
-Cultural festivals, heritage museums, and educational programs continue to highlight their importance.
+In modern Nigeria, coral beads remain important in both traditional and contemporary settings.
+Festivals, museums, and educational programs continue to showcase their relevance.

 Conclusion

-Nigerian coral beads represent a unique intersection of history, culture, and craftsmanship.
-For centuries, these beads have symbolized authority, identity, and tradition in several Nigerian communities.
+Nigerian coral beads represent a unique blend of history, culture, and craftsmanship.
+For centuries, they have symbolized authority, identity, and tradition.

-Their importance continues today through cultural ceremonies, heritage education, and museum preservation initiatives.
-Recent developments in cultural research and digital documentation have helped broaden public awareness of their significance.
+Their importance continues through ceremonies, education, and preservation efforts.
+Modern research and digital documentation have helped expand awareness of their cultural value.